paketo-buildpacks/paketo-website/content/docs/howto/web-servers.md

 #### Redirect HTTP Requests to HTTPS
-The `BP_WEB_SERVER_FORCE_HTTPS` variable enables enforcing HTTPS for server connnections.
+The `BP_WEB_SERVER_FORCE_HTTPS` variable enables enforcing HTTPS for server connections.
 HTTP requests will be redirected to the corresponding HTTPS endpoint.

 {{< code/copyable >}}